Asian Inspired Fave Wagamama Launches in Murray Hill with Exclusive Dish Paying Tribute to Curry Hill Locale

 After expanding to 196 locations in 27 countries worldwide, UK-based wagamama has been winning fans in New York too with its fresh spin on Asian fusion cuisine.
-On February 6, the wildly popular eatery opens its third NYC locale, this time in Murray Hill.
-Wherever they’re located, the restaurants develop a cult following, with devotees like Momofuku’s David Chang crediting wagamamafor his decision to become a chef.
+Coming soon, the wildly popular eatery will open its third NYC locale, this time in Murray Hill.
+Wherever they’re located, the restaurants develop a cult following, with devotees like Momofuku’s David Chang crediting wagamama for his decision to become a chef.
 At the heart of wagamama’s success is its egalitarian “Bowl to Soul” philosophy: wholesome, fresh food and a welcoming environment to nourish the body as well as the soul.

-While wagamama aims for a lively, fun ambiance, where you can step away from the daily grind, it takes sourcing and preparing its food with the utmost seriousness.
-Chef Mangleshot has created recipes that draw inspiration from the flavor profiles of Asia, putting a modern twist on dishes prepared with the best raw ingredients, whether it’s a bowl of hearty ramen, sizzling teppanaki, steaming donburi or a selection from the extensive vegan menu.
+While wagamama is a restaurant that aims for a lively, fun ambiance, where you can step away from the daily grind, it takes sourcing and preparing its food with the utmost seriousness.
+Global Executive Chef Mangleshot has created recipes that draw inspiration from the flavor profiles of Asia, putting a modern twist on dishes prepared with the best raw ingredients, whether it’s a bowl of hearty ramen, sizzling teppanyaki, steaming donburi or a selection from the new vegan menu.

 “For instance, Katsu Curry is Japanese comfort food,” Mangleshot explains.
-“Traditionally the sauce is mild.
-Ours packs an aromatic punch.
+“Traditionally the sauce is mild but ours packs an aromatic punch.
 In Japan, they modify the dish based on spice preference between 1–10.
-I dialed it up to 6 for our Hot Katsu as a tribute to the many Indian curry restaurants in the Murray Hill area.
-In developing our ramen, I took the best parts of all the broths I tried throughout Asia and created our three wagamama base stocks”
+I dialed it up to 6 for our Hot Katsu as a tribute to the many Indian curry restaurants in the Murray Hill area.”